Frequently Asked Questions for the In-Person Running on April 1 and April 2, 2023

 A: Water and Gatorade Endurance Formula are available in the staging area and on the course at aid stations located at 2.5, 4.25, 6, 7.75 and 8.85 miles.
 Water is also available at the finish.
 Medical services are available at all these locations as well.

-A: Two Wheel Valet will provide a bike valet service on race day near the corner of 15th and Constitution Ave., NW.
+A: Two Wheel Valet will provide a bike valet service on race day near the corner of 15th and Constitution Ave., NW. for the 10 Mile race on Sunday, April 2.
 You may drop off your bike starting at 6:00 A.M. and retrieve it after the race.
 This service is free to participants.
-NOTE: Bike Valet parking will close at 11:30 a.m. on race day, April 11, so please be sure to retrieve your bike by then!
+NOTE: Bike Valet parking will close at 11:30 a.m. on race day, April 2, so please be sure to retrieve your bike by then!
 You may NOT leave any belongings attached to your bike.
 If you want to leave any belongings, you will need to place them in the clear plastic bag you will be given at packet pickup and then take it to your designated UPS bag check truck on race morning.

-A: On 15th Street between Constitution Ave. and Independence Ave.
+A: The 10 Mile starts on 15th Street between Constitution Ave. and Independence Ave.
 It is close to the Washington Monument.
+The 5K will start in Freedom Plaza (14th Street and Pennsylvania Avenue NW, adjacent to Pershing Park).

 A: Downtown, Foggy Bottom, West End, Farragut Square, Dupont Circle and the eastern side of Georgetown.

-A: Yes, there will be UPS trucks along Constitution Ave. for that purpose.
-The clear bag you get at packet pick-up is the one you should use.
+A: Yes, there will be UPS trucks on the Washington Monument Grounds for 10 Mile Bag Check.
+Details on 5K Bag Check will be posted here soon.
+The clear bag you get at packet pick-up is the one you should use for all bag check.

 A: Satellites are the cause for much of the error.
 GPS units calculate distance based on triangulation of readings taken from a series of fixed orbiting units, but the degree of accuracy depends on several factors.